hendricd/ManagedIframe/README.md

 New stuff: ( SEAMLESS Emulation and Frame event bubbling )!

- * cross-frame 'postMessage' emulation (for legacy browsers)
+ * cross-frame 'postMessage' emulation (for legacy browsers, same-origin only)
- * 'seamless' emulation (for legacy browsers)
+ * 'seamless' emulation (for legacy browsers, same-origin only)
- * full frame-document-event-bubbling (\*click, mouse\*, touch\*') events
+ * full frame-document-event-bubbling (\*click, mouse\* ) document-sourced events (define only the ones you are interested in)

 Ext release 4.2 has created a unique 'packaging' opportunity for Component development.

+Products such
-Products such as Sencha Architect will be using this mechanism to import external modular packages for use during UI design.
+as Sencha Architect will be using this mechanism to import external modular packages for use during UI design.
 As such, ManagedIframe classes will be easier to get, import, customize, and build (Sencha Command 3.1.2+ required).